fastly/waflyctl/Documentation/ISSUE_TEMPLATE.md

 ## Overview

 1. OS name and version.
-2. GO version
+2. `go version` output
+3. `waflyctl --version` in recent releases or `brew info waflyctl` output.
-3. Description of the problem.
+4. Description of the problem.
 What is happening that shouldn't?
-4. Description of the expected behaviour.
+5. Description of the expected behaviour.
-5. Exact steps to reproduce the error.
+6. Exact steps to reproduce the error.

 ## Additional Information: